Home | Resources | Capability Competency & Skills Resources | Best Competency Management Software (2026) | Compare 14

 Granularity of competencies

-Does the system only provide headings and ratings, or does it include detailed knowledge, skills, and behavioral indicators?
-Granularity is essential for accurate gap analysis and targeted development.
+Does the system provide detailed knowledge, skills, and behavioral indicators — or only headings and ratings?
+Granularity drives accurate gap analysis and targeted development.

 Gap analysis and development planning